fatiando/boule/doc/ellipsoids.rst

 class documentations for a list their derived physical properties (attributes) and computations/transformations that they can perform (methods).

+.. admonition:: Help!
+    :class: hint

+    If an ellipsoid you need isn't in Boule yet, please `reach out
+    <https://www.fatiando.org/contact>`__ to the team and consider adding it
+    yourself.
+It requires no special knowledge of the code and is a great way to help the project!

 .. jupyter-execute::
     :hide-code: